Tilana/tilana.github.io/_posts/2019-01-04-media-uncovered.markdown

 ### Closely related words

 Based on the word embeddings it is possible to determine which words are often used in the same context and are closely related.
 For a media analysis this is helpful to understand the subtle language differences when talking about a specific topic.
-For example, when talking about migration often words like *flood or invasion of immigrations* are used.
-They have a negative connation and raise a sensation of helplessness and fear.
+For example, when talking about migration often words like *flood or invasion of immigrants* are used.
+They have a negative connotation and raise a sensation of helplessness and fear.

 The word clouds below show two examples of words closely related to the keywords *flüchtling* (German: refugee - upper image) and *metoo* (lower image):